sukhikh18/wp-developers-tool/readme.txt

     * Exclude vendor scripts.
 Let's leave this fun for the "FrontEnd" developers or bower..

 = 1.2 =
-    * Excluded "Disable comments" as is not working as intended
+    * Exclude "Disable comments" because this not working as intended

 = 1.1 =
     * Set fontawesome cdn